RadicalOyster/TSOHA-20/README.md

 * Allowing users to add creatures to a list of favorites
 * Filtering creatures by different criteria
 * Refined interface
-* More robust creature statistics such as alignment, saving throws and spells
+* More robust creature statistics such as alignment and spells

 **Change Log**

+--23.04.2020--
+* Restructured parts of the database and added support for saving throws and skills for creatures (front-end not yet fully updated to support this)
+* Added custom CSS to change the appearance of bootstrap elements

 --16.04.2020--
 * Added support for user roles and role-specific functionality